tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 ### 9. Instructor Do: Quick Review (10 min)

-In this activity, the instructor performs a quick review on concepts learned throughout the first half of today's lesson.
+This activity is a quick review of concepts learned throughout the first half of today's lesson.

 * If I have a function or variable that I want to be able to call from outside the contract, what modifier would I add to the function definition?